stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 ## What's new in this release

-Here's a brief version of what has changed.
-For a more detailed write-up, checkout [release notes](https://doc.stride3d.net/latest/en/ReleaseNotes/ReleaseNotes.html).
+Here are just a few of the most notable changes.
+For a more detailed write-up, checkout the [full release notes](https://doc.stride3d.net/latest/en/ReleaseNotes/ReleaseNotes.html).

 ### 📱 Platform support

-So far, Stride has been a Windows-first engine.
-Other platforms were supported, but creating and running games on them would often lead to many problems.
+Up to this point, Stride has been a Windows-first engine.
+Other platforms *were* supported, but creating and running games on them would often lead to many problems.
 This update changes that.

 **All platforms have been brought back into shape** and their test suite has been expanded to make sure they won't fall behind again.
 Additionally, with changes to the asset compiler, **building projects on Linux and macOS** now works the same **as it does on Windows.**